nunq/shelltwitch/README.md

 * Go to the [Twitch Developer Site](https://dev.twitch.tv)
 * Create an account by linking your Twitch account
 * Setup 2FA (cuz everything needs 2FA nowadays...)
-* Go to your dashboard and [create a new application](https://dev.twitch.tv/console/apps/create)
+* Go to your dashboard and [create a new application](https://dev.twitch.tv/console/apps/create) (`http://localhost` works as an OAuth redirect URL)
 * Paste the Client ID into this script
 * Click 'New Secret' and paste the Client Secret into this script
-* Run this script with 'oauth' as arg 1 to get an oauth token
+* Run this script with `oauth` as arg 1 to get an OAuth token
 * Put the following into your crontab
 ```
 @weekly <ABSOLUTE_PATH_TO_SHELLTWITCH.SH> checktoken